AliHaiderAhmad001/GPT-from-Scratch-with-Tensorflow/README.md

 ## Overview

 This project is an implementation of the GPT (Generative Pre-trained Transformer) model from scratch using TensorFlow.
 It includes all the components of the model, such as the positional embeddings, attention mechanism, feed-forward layers, and more.
 The goal of this project is to provide a deep understanding of the GPT architecture and its inner workings.
+So, it's only for educational purposes.

 There are several versions of the GPT.
 This implementation focuses mainly on the implementation of ["Improving Language Understanding by Generative Pre-Training"](https://www.semanticscholar.org/paper/Improving-Language-Understanding-by-Generative-Radford-Narasimhan/cd18800a0fe0b668a1cc19f2ec95b5003d0a5035).
 Generally all versions are somewhat similar, the main difference in the capacity of the model and the size of the dataset.

 ## Project Structure